Graph Neural Architecture Search with GPT-4: Methods

 \end{mdframed} \end{small}

-\textbf{How to guide GPT-4 to explore the search space in GNAS?} We add in GNAS prompts the description of the search strategy to guide the architecture search of GPT-4.
-The GNAS prompts guide GPT-4 to understand the search strategy in reinforcement learning which consists of exploration and exploitation.
-In exploration, we instruct GPT-4 to globally explore the entire space.
-In exploitation, we guide GPT-4 to locally sample the best candidate operations from previously generated candidates.
+\textbf{How to guide LLMs to explore the search space of GNAS?} We include into GNAS prompts the description of the search strategy.
+The prompts guide LLMs to understand reinforcement learning which consists of exploration and exploitation.
+In exploration, we instruct LLMs to globally explore the entire space.
+In exploitation, we instruct LLMs to locally sample the best candidate operations from previously generated candidates.

-Table\ref{tab:function_template} shows that the GNAS prompts consist of three components, i.e., search task, search space, and search strategy.
-According to our experiments, these prompts can effectively guide GPT-4 to find the best graph neural architectures on a given graph dataset.
+Table~\ref{tab:function_template} shows that the GNAS prompts consist of three components, i.e., search task, search space, and search strategy.
+According to our experiments, these prompts can effectively guide LLMs to find the best graph neural architectures on a given graph dataset.

+\textbf{Why GNAS-LLM works?} The effectiveness of GNAS-LLM originates from several factors.
+First, LLMs are capable of analyzing graph data, as pointed out by previous work~\cite{zhang2023llm4dyg,huang2023can,wang2024can}.
+GNAS-LLM, based on LLMs, is also capable of generating GNN architectures.
+Second, LLMs can act as the controller of the GNAS which performs better than existing GNAS controllers.
+Third, GNAS prompts, by describing the details of the search space and search strategies, enable LLMs to effectively navigate the search space and iteratively generate better GNNs.

+Note that GNAS-LLM introduces practical improvements to support the unique challenges of GNN architecture search, comparing GENIUS\cite{zheng2023can}.
+First, it accommodates the more complex search spaces of GNNs compared to CNNs.
+GNN operations range from meta-operators in methods like AutoGEL to standard graph convolutional layers, such as those in NASBenchGraph.
+GNAS-LLM's flexible design ensures compatibility with diverse operations, making it suitable for different levels of complexity.
+Second, the inclusion of candidate connections in the prompt design allows GNAS-LLM to adapt to complex GNN architectures and different types of search spaces by explicitly representing connections between operations.
+Third, GNAS-LLM supports flexible search strategies by enabling modifications to the search strategy prompt, making it adaptable to various search methods.
+These features make GNAS-LLM a versatile tool for GNN architecture search, efficiently addressing operational diversity and structural complexity.